vault27/Foundation/dc.md

 - Overlay rides on top of the fabric
 - The fabric itself, when paired with an overlay, is called the underlay

+## What is Fabric

+## Fabric pros
+- Equidistant endpoints
+- Non-blocking core
+- Low latency and high bandwidth for both East-West and North-South traffic

+## Fabric types
+- Ethernet fabric.
+Examples: QFabric, Virtual Chassis Fabric (VCF), and Junos Fusion.
+No STP.
+Multipath.
+Load balancing.
+Not OPen Standard.
+Not scalable.
+- MPLS fabric.
+MPLS as a transport for Underlay.
+FRR(fast rerouting).
+Traffic engineering.
+MPLS signaling protocols like LDP, RSVP, or BGP-LU can be used to provide MPLS underlay.
+Devices should support MPLS.
+- IP fabric.
+Underlay IP transport.
+Open standard, flat forwarding, horizontally scalable, and non-blocking spine/leaf architecture.

 ## Underlay best practices
 - Do not use LAG between leaf and Spine.
 If one LAG link fails, it will reduce IGP cost and disable the whole LAG.
 Use Spines and Super Spines instead
 - Maximum simple config for Spine, do not connect external devices to it, use Border Leafs for it